Superformula/node-backend-test/README.md

 - Solid testing approach.
 - Extensible code.

+You may pick either `Implementation Path: Docker Containers` or `Implementation Path: Cloud-native` requirements below.

+## Implementation Path: Docker Containers

+### Basic Requirements

+  - Use Node.js `LTS` and any framework of your choice.
+  - Use any persistence store.
+NoSQL DB is preferred.
+  - Write clear **documentation** on how it has been designed and how to run the code.

+### Bonus

+  - Provide proper unit tests.
+  - Add a read only endpoint to fetch location information based off the user's address (use [NASA](https://api.nasa.gov/api.html) or [Mapbox](https://www.mapbox.com/api-documentation/) APIs)
+  - Use Docker containers.
+  - Utilize Docker Compose.
+  - Setup a CircleCI config to build/test/deploy the service.
+  - Write concise and clear commit messages.
+  - Leverage Terraform or other infrastructure management tooling to spin up needed resources.
+  - Providing an online demo is welcomed, but not required.

+### Advanced Requirements

+These may be used for further challenges.
+You can freely skip these if you are not asked to do them; feel free to try out if you feel up to it.

+- Use [hapi](https://hapijs.com/) to build the core feature and use a different framework (such as Express or Loopback) to handle HTTP requests.
+- Provide a complete user auth (authentication/authorization/etc) strategy, such as OAuth.
+- Provide a complete error handling and logging (when/how/etc) strategy.
+- Use a NoSQL DB and build a filter feature that can filter records with some of the attributes such as username.
+Do not use query languages such as MongoDB Query or Couchbase N1QL.

+## Implementation Path: Cloud-native

+### Basic Requirements

+  - Create each endpoint as an individual AWS Lambda in Node.js
+  - Use any AWS Database-as-a-Service persistence store.
+DynmamoDB is preferred.
+  - Write clear **documentation** on how it has been designed and how to run the code.

+### Bonus

+  - Use Infrastructure-as-code tooling that can be used to deploy all resources to an AWS account.
+Examples: CloudFormation / SAM, Terraform, Serverless Framework, etc.
+  - Provide proper unit tests.
+  - Write concise and clear commit messages.
+  - Use API Gateway to expose AWS Lambdas
+  - Providing an online demo is welcomed, but not required.
+  - Bundle npm modules into your Lambdas

+### Advanced Requirements

+These may be used for further challenges.
+You can freely skip these; feel free to try out if you feel up to it.

+  - Describe your strategy for Lambda error handling, retries, and DLQs
+  - Describe your cloud-native logging, monitoring, and alarming strategy across all endpoints
+  - Build a filter feature that can filter records with some of the attributes such as username.

 ## Q&A

 > Where should I send back the result when I'm done?